Board of Directors

 Michael Chavira

 Michael currently resides in Maryland.
-When he’s not working, he is enjoying his time with his growing family and often travels to his home state of Wyoming where he enjoys sharing his passion for the outdoors with his family and friends.
-Michael also has a passion for fitness and has completed 6 iron man races and is anxious to start training for more triathlons.
+When he’s not working, he enjoys his time with his growing family and often travels to his home state of Wyoming, where he enjoys sharing his passion for the outdoors with his family and friends.
+Michael also has a passion for fitness and has completed 6 Iron Man races and is anxious to start training for more triathlons.

 Sarah Cryder